Career / Career Progression

 Small businesses without IT staff always need help with IT operations.
 You can either sell hourly packages or operate on an on-call basis.
 Contracting is lucrative, but your availability is crucial — particularly if you still have a day job.

 Imagine this scenario.
 You're at work.
 It's 10 a.m.
 You're in a meeting.
 Your phone starts buzzing off the table.
-A client's server went down at 10 a.m. and they're calling you in a panic.
+A client's server went down at 10 a.m., and they're calling you in a panic.
 What happens if you're stuck at work until 5 p.m.?
 That's a real lose-lose.

 4. Web and Mobile App Development

 Every dev dreams of turning their pet project into a money-maker.
 There is literally no better way to learn new development skills than to build an app from start to finish.
 No pressure.
-No one looking over your shoulder.
+No one is looking over your shoulder.

 Again, don't forget about freelancing for others.
 Freelance sites are a treasure trove for even newbie developers.